Al Plastino: Comic strips

 Plastino drew the syndicated Batman with Robin the Boy Wonder comic strip from March 17, 1968, to January 1, 1972 and was the uncredited ghost artist on the Superman strip from 1960 to 1966.
 In 1970, he took over the syndicated strip Ferd'nand, which he drew until his retirement in 1989.

 Plastino also worked on Sunday episodes of Nancy from 1982 to 1983 after Ernie Bushmiller died.
 Plastino's official website says the artist was commissioned by the United Media newspaper syndicate to ghost Peanuts when Charles Schulz underwent heart surgery in 1983, but David Michaelis, author of Schulz and Peanuts: A Biography, revealed that syndicate president William C. Payette had hired Plastino to draw a backlog of Peanuts strips during contract negotiations with Schulz in the 1970s.
 When Schulz and the syndicate reached a successful agreement, United Media stored these unpublished strips, the existence of which eventually became public.

+Awards

+Al Plastino received an Inkpot Award in 2008.